druid-io/druid-io.github.io/technology.md

 ## Integration

-Druid is complementary to many open source data technologies in the Apache Software Foundation including Apache Kafka, Apache Hadoop, Apache Samza, and more.
+Druid is complementary to many open source data technologies in the Apache Software Foundation including Apache Kafka, Apache Hadoop, Apache Flink, and more.

-Druid typically sits between a storage layer and the end user, and acts as a query layer to serve analytic workloads.
+Druid typically sits between a storage or processing layer and the end user, and acts as a query layer to serve analytic workloads.

 <div class="image-large">
   <img src="img/diagram-3.png" style="max-width: 580px;">